 But what about on the phone?
 How important is tone when you remove the face-to-face element of an interaction?
 Obviously, the largest factor in face-to-face communication is missing on the phone.
 Facial expression and body language mean nothing.
 So, the tone of voice becomes far more important.

 In fact, on the phone, tone is 86% of our communication.
 The words we use are only 14% of our communication.

 On the phone, you can’t smile with your face, so you have to smile with your voice.

-Listen to this: we tracked one of our clients in the rent-to-own industry for 15 months, we found that they only used ‘good’ tone on the phone with a customer around 67% of the time.
+Here is an experience that drove home the significance of watching your tone on phone calls.
+We tracked one of our clients in the rent-to-own industry for 15 months.
+We found that they only used ‘good’ tone of voice on the phone with customers around 67% of the time.
 Now here’s the crazy part: when they made a sale, ‘good’ tone was used 94% of the time!

-It’s quite simple: if you want to sell more or provide better customer service (or just get people to stop hating you and thinking you’re a rude jerk), you need to sound positive, happy, confident and powerful when you speak.
+It’s quite simple: if you want to sell more or provide better customer service, you need to sound positive, happy, confident and powerful when you speak.